darita92/test-cafe-example/README.md

     4. -s screenshots
     5. -r spec,xunit:report.xml

+  For this to work you need to have `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` on your environment variables.

 4. `test:ci`: runs tests in headless mode for chrome and firefox.
   - Flags:
     1. -e